I Am Sam-2001

 I’ll never profess to be a slapstick person, but Airplane!
 (1980) is one that I embrace, undoubtedly because of my love for disaster films and fondness for airplanes.

-Advisable is to sit back, relax, and enjoy the zany ride that this satirical and very funny film offers.
+It is advisable to sit back, relax, and enjoy the zany ride that this satirical and very funny film offers.